Chapter 6 Data Visualization with ggplot2

 dev.off()

-6.5.2 Outputting to bitmap files
+6.5.2 Outputting to bitmap formats (PNG)

-# width and heights are in pixels
+# width and height are in pixels

 png("png_plot.png", width = 600, height = 600)